What Is StoryADay?

 I’ve Signed Up, Now What?

-To show off your bold participation in StoryADay May, grab a participant badge for your blog (other online home).
+To show off your bold participation in StoryADay, grab a participant badge for your blog (other online home).
 Post it with pride.

 Some People Seem To Have StoryADay.org/username Blogs.
 Can I Get A Blog?

 It was a perk for people who took part in the first three challenges.
-On hiatus now.
-May become available again some day.
+This has been replaced by the StoryADay Superstars group.

 StoryFest is a chance for us to promote each other’s stories to the wider world by linking to them from Twitter, Facebook, blogs and anywhere else we can post.
 It takes place over one weekend only, in order to create some urgency, for people to come by and visit now, and not put it off.
 (The blogs, however, will be on StoryADay forever, as much as ‘forever’ exists)